-3.11.1 GENERAL CONDITIONS
+3.11.1 General conditions

 - 3.11.1.1 If a staff member is employed on an hourly basis they will be paid a loading of 25% in addition to the hourly remuneration rate appropriate to the classification of the work undertaken. - 3.11.1.2 A staff member or the University may terminate the staff member's casual employment by providing at least one (1) hour's notice.
-It is expected, however that an attempt will be made to provide reasonable notice. - 3.11.1.3 A casual staff member will be eligible for long service leave and any applicable unpaid personal, compassionate or parental leave in accordance with the provisions of this Agreement.

-- 3.11.1.4 The University will make an employer superannuation contribution for casual staff of 9.5% or such compulsory employer contributions as required by the applicable superannuation guarantee legislation. - 3.11.1.5 Casual staff members shall be eligible to apply for internally advertised University positions. - 3.11.1.6 Subject to operational needs, the University will use its best endeavours not to increase casual academic employment over the life of this Agreement. - 3.11.1.7 Upon the request of the NTEU, the University will advise the NTEU of the relevant figures for the previous year of Department of Employment reports as they relate to casual academic employment at the University.
+It is expected, however that an attempt will be made to provide reasonable notice. - 3.11.1.3 A casual staff member will be eligible for long service leave, family and domestic violence leave and any applicable unpaid personal, compassionate or parental leave in accordance with the provisions of this Agreement. - 3.11.1.4 The University will make compulsory employer contributions for casual staff as required by the applicable superannuation guarantee legislation. - 3.11.1.5 Casual staff members shall be eligible to apply for internally advertised University positions. - 3.11.1.6 Subject to operational needs, the University will use its best endeavours not to increase casual academic employment over the life of this Agreement. - 3.11.1.7 Upon the request of the NTEU, the University will advise the NTEU of the relevant figures for the previous year of Department of Education reports as they relate to casual academic employment at the University.

-3.11.2 CASUAL ACADEMIC STAFF
+3.11.2 Casual academic staff